Skip to content

 The Item is Faulty

-Under the ACL, the consumer guarantees allow the consumer to receive a refund, repair or replacement for faulty goods.
+Under the ACL, the consumer guarantees that the consumer will receive a refund, repair, or replacement for faulty goods.
 A faulty item:

 • does not do what it needs to do, or